Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • lymph nodes enlarge and become painful;

 • discharge is observed.
-At the perforated stage, they are abundant, with mucus and pus, and sometimes with traces of blood.
-As the disease develops, they become thicker, their number decreases;
+At the perforated stage they are abundant, with mucus and pus, and sometimes with traces of blood.
+As the disease develops, they become denser and their number decreases;

-• sometimes the symptoms spread to other organs - there is a nasal congestion, discharge from it, discomfort in the throat appears;
+• sometimes the symptoms spread to other organs - nasal congestion, discharge from it, and discomfort in the throat;

-• an acute course is accompanied by intoxication of the body, as evidenced by weakness, temperature above normal, nausea, etc. If the temperature dropped after membrane perforation, inflammation has spread to the mastoid process.
+• the acute course is accompanied by intoxication of the body, as evidenced by weakness, temperature above normal, nausea, etc. If the temperature drops after perforation of the membrane, inflammation spreads to the mastoid process.

-Malignant neoplasm in the lungs is not a sentence.
-Effective treatment promotes early.
+Malignant neoplasm in the lungs is not a death sentence.
+Effective treatment promotes early .

-Do you know how to properly treat pneumonia on early stage development?
-Check out the approaches to treating this condition.
+Do you know how to properly treat pneumonia? early stage development?
+Learn about treatment approaches for this disease.

 Chronic